 In 2016, Business Insider reported that drug overdoses in Sweden had increased a staggering 770% percent since the year 1995.
 Strict penalties for drug users in Sweden have been singled out at possible reasons behind the high overdose rates, as criminalization can distract or prevent drug users from seeking the help and support that they need for recovery.

-The factors that evidently are the reason behind the figures of the countries with highest drug mortality rates vary from place to place, country to country and region to region.
-How the problem can be addressed is different in each country but in every country political action is a necessity as is treatment and the availability of treatment for those who need it.
+Factors behind drug overdoses vary from place to place, country to country and region to region.
+How the problem can be addressed is different in each country but in every country political action is a necessity as is treatment and the availability of affordable and non-judgmental treatment for those who need it.
 If a country can improve its economy and reduce crime rates while also applying policies that address and enforce illicit drug trafficking and drug use, mortality rates are likely to go down.
-Ultimately cutting off supply, educating citizens and providing treatment seems to be the means by which to prevent higher rates from occurring and in the long run the best way to lower rates.
+Ultimately, cutting off supply, educating citizens and providing treatment seems to be the means by which to prevent higher rates from occurring.

 Highest Overdose & Drug Related Death Rates In The World

 - View information as a: